 The first, enacted in 1900, was the Lacey Act, which banned the trafficking of fish, wildlife and plants that were illegally taken, possessed, transported or sold.
 Then, in 1918, the US passed the Migratory Bird Treaty Act.
 Designed to protect native bird species, it prohibited the possession and sale of feathers, bird parts and eggs.

-Sign up for the Reasons to be Cheerful newsletter.“These laws were very effective in arresting the decline of a lot of different species.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“These laws were very effective in arresting the decline of a lot of different species.
 However, none of them had provisions that allowed Native Americans to continue to harvest wildlife for religious or ceremonial purposes,” Mesta explains.

 In losing the ability to legally obtain feathers, tribal members lost their ability to maintain important cultural practices.
 Many traditions, ceremonies and dances were eventually forgotten.